Introduction

 • Working professionals can also consider an Executive MBA (EMBA), which allows you to study without quitting your job, a practical option for lawyers already a few years into their careers.

-The law - MBA combination is excellent and recognized the world over as one of the best combinations for any form of business and management.
+The law-MBA combination is excellent and recognised the world over as one of the best combinations for any form of business and management.
+And with corporate India increasingly valuing professionals who can navigate both the boardroom and the courtroom, that recognition has never been stronger.

 MBA after Law: Best Specialisations to Pick